The Best Women’s Sneaker Stores Around the World

 Founded by Saskia van Hofwegen and Dian Iskandar in 2015, Maha Amsterdam was born from the necessity of needing more female presence in Amsterdam’s streetwear market.
 At Maha, the ethos is more than being able to hook women up with the very best goods.
 According to the brand, they: ‘Aspire to be the centre of our community, a diverse and inclusive (extended) family of sincere, genuine, and like-minded womxn.
 For our beloved community, we establish a warm home to move forward in solidarity and empower each other at all times.’
 At Maha you can find the latest sneakers, premium fashion brands and lifestyle items ranging from beauty to mugs.

-Setting up shop at the tail end of 2020, Makeway is Canada’s very first (and only) women’s sneaker boutique.
+Setting up shop at the tail end of 2020, Makeway is North America’s very first (and only) women’s sneaker boutique.
 And they’re here with a powerful purpose: ‘We no longer care to participate in a system that doesn’t serve us.
 Our purpose is to create a space in sneaker & streetwear culture for women.’
 Founded by Abby Albino and Shelby Weaver, Makeway opened up just days before Toronto entered a full city lockdown, since then it’s thrived, expanding its offerings to include homeware and decor, beauty and skincare, apparel and more.

 Naked might be based in Copenhagen, but they have a presence all over the world.
 Since launching in 2004, they’ve expanded to three physical locations and they’re committed to a focus on the community, which shines throughout their operations.
 Last year they teamed up with New Balance to create a women’s only collaboration which was a duo of NB’s 1080 and 725 silhouettes.
 In 2022 they’ve hit the ground running by partnering with footwear designer Helen Kirkum, who created 30 bespoke pairs of ASICS in support of Right to Play, a charitable organisation that empowers children through the power of play.